 First and foremost, will always be to be sure you are available to physically take possession of your newly delivered live animal at the exact time of delivery.
 It is at this moment when the fish are considered delivered when referencing my live arrival guarantee.
 Delivery time is counted at the time electronically logged by UPS, or the airline.
+This includes delivery to be held at a UPS customer care center at customers request.

 (Note: In the event that a bag containing fish arrives severely lacking water via puncture of bags by fish spines (a common occurrence when shipping larger cichlids and catfish), the fish should be introduced immediately to the aquarium.
 It is a much better solution to get the fish into a preferred environment versus an unfavorable environment such as that of a leaked-out bag.)